Skip to main content

 Easy Infinite Supernova

-Origami: an Art Form for All Subjects What do pizza boxes, car airbags, and fancy napkins have in common?
-Well, you might have guessed it -- Origami.
+Origami: an Art Form for All Subjects What do pizza boxes, car airbags , and fancy napkins have in common?
+Well, you might have guessed it -- Origami .
 Composed of the Japanese words O R U (to fold) and K A M I (paper), this ancient paper-folding art origami can make an impact in today's education too.
-This art form engages students and sneakily enhances their skills -- including improved spatial perception and logical and sequential thinking.
+This art form engages students and sneakily enhances their skills -- including improved spatial perception and logical and sequential thinking .
 Science: Origami is a fun way to explain physics concepts.
 A thin piece of paper is not very strong, but if you fold it like an accordion it will be.
 Bridges are based on this concept.
 Also, origami is a fun way to explain molecules.
-Many molecules have the shape of tetrahedrons and other polyhedra.
+Many molecules have the shape of tetrahedrons and other polyhedra .
 Technology: What if you could swallow a robot that could move about inside your body to perform simple surgical procedures?
-Researchers at MIT have created an origami-inspired bot that folds small enough to fit in a pill; once inside the body...
+Researchers at MIT have created an origami-inspired bot that folds small enough to fit in a pill; once inside ...